Horse64/hvm.horse64.org/BUILD.md

 *(This is the regular build procedure if you already have a fully built and working Horse64 on your system.)*

-To build HVM, go through the following steps:
+To build HVM without docker, go through the following steps:

 1. Install all build dependencies, which are: